ataradov/edbg/README.md

 # Atmel EDBG prgammer

 This is a simple command line utility for programming Atmel MCUs though EDBG interface.
-It works on Linux, MAC and Windows.
+It works on Linux, Mac OS X and Windows.

 ## Installation

 Simply run 'make all' and you will get a small binary.

-The dependencies are minimal and it will be obvious if you are missing something.
+## Dependencies

+The dependencies are minimal.
+In addition to normal develplement tools (GCC, make, etc) you will need:

+Windows: none
+Linux: libudev-dev
+Mac OS X: libhidapi (built automatically by a Makefile)

 ## Usage
 ```